 I hate, hate, hate that phrase.
 Nearly everywhere I go or look as a young adult sexuality educator anymore, I run into it incessantly.

 Let me be clear: I don't hate doing all that we can, to help people of every age to avoid pregnancies or parenting they do not want or do not feel ready for.
 I'm so glad to do that, and it's a big part of my job at Scarleteen and elsewhere when I work as a sexuality and contraception educator and activist.

 Yesterday, after working my second job at the clinic, I was effectively kidnapped by my co-worker Gigi and her ten-year-old daughter Sophia, whom I adore.
 She calls herself Big Sophia around me, my pug (scroll down this page for a visual) being Little Sofia.
 We wound up driving from their place to my neighborhood for dinner, which is a pretty long haul.
-On the drive up, I sat in back with Sophia as she showed me how she plays cards on her Zune, shared her teen magazine with me, and put her headset on my ears to share her favorite music.

 “Any girl can look glamorous.
 All you have to do is stand still and look stupid.” - Hedy Lamarr

 While out of town this weekend, between two plane trips and a couple late evenings up reading, I started and polished off Elliott Currie's The Road to Whatever: Middle-Class Culture and the Crisis of Adolescence in very short order.